pijastrzebski/Timer/README.md

 ### How to use it?

 ```
-Just copy the "Timer.dll" library to your bin directory and include "Timer.h" to your source file.
+1. Copy the "Timer.dll" library to your bin directory.
-That's it!
+2. Include "Timer.h" to your source file.
+3. Add "Timer.lib" to your project configuration: Linker->Input->Additional Dependencies.
 ```